Though the 'Winchester' movie might be pretty scary, the true story is quite weird itself.

 A Haunted Legacy

 Throughout the years-long construction of the Winchester Mystery House, Sarah Winchester would never confirm that she was building a haunted house.
 However, stories and rumors swirled throughout San Jose.

 The contractors who worked on the house reported Winchester having daily seances with local mediums, in an effort to reach “good spirits.”
 These “good spirits” were reportedly consulted to find out how to best appease the spirits whom she was allegedly building the house for.
 These spirits are reportedly what called Winchester to make so many illogical additions to the home.

 Far after the construction was completed, Winchester continued to make efforts to appease the victims of the Winchester rifles.

 Out of the 13 bathrooms in the home, only one was functional, in an effort to confuse any ghosts wishing to haunt a spigot.
-Furthermore, Winchester would sleep in a different room every night, and use secret passageways to get from room to room so that no spirits could follow her.
+Furthermore, she would sleep in a different room every night in the Winchester house, and use secret passageways to get from room to room so that no spirits could follow her.

 In the years Sarah Winchester lived in the house, the residents of San Jose whispered about its strange construction and even stranger inhabitant, but it was in the years after her death that the wild stories became even wilder.

 After her death in September of 1922, Sarah Winchester left all of her belongings to her niece, Marion, who had served as her personal secretary later in life.
 However, the Winchester Mystery House was never mentioned in her will, adding to the mystery of the home.